Synss/pyhard2/documentation/index.rst

 - New drivers should take about 0.5 to 1 day to write and do not require a large amount of code.
 - Graphical user interfaces are loosely coupled to the driver.
-- The library takes care of threading when the driver is used in a GUI (in progress).
+- The library takes care of threading when the driver is used in a GUI.
 - Easily create a Dashboard presenting a live overview over every running controller.